About IRIS

 Please contact us with any questions.

-Enter any text you wish into the search box below, such as an author, a type of instrument, a data collection method, a research area, a language, a linguistic feature, etc.
+Enter any text you wish into the search box below, such as an author, a journal, a research area, a participant type, a feature being learned, a language being learned, etc.

 For terms you can search for, see the Search Help page.
 Multiple terms separated by a space are automatically treated as term1 OR term2 OR ... searches.